 Although millennials are coming back to the housing market, it's still not easy to buy property as a millennial, as many first time home buyers know well.
 Interest rates are higher and the job market is less secure than for recent generations of first-time buyers.
 We've gathered the resources that millennial homebuyers need to navigate the real estate market and purchase their first home.

 One of the best and most basic resources for millennial homebuyers is a mortgage calculator.
 Put simply, a mortgage calculator does the complicated math to give you the bottom line on your mortgage options.
 Mortgage calculators can tell you what your monthly payments would be, show the impact of a change in interest rates or a longer or shorter term on the total cost of your loan, and help you decide whether to take a fixed or variable rate loan.
-You’ll find plenty of mortgage calculators online, including at LendingTree, Amerisave, J. G. Wentworth, and Quicken Loans.
+You’ll find plenty of mortgage calculators online, including at LendingTree, Amerisave, Freedom Mortgage, and Quicken Loans.

 FHA and Small Down-Payment Loans